Mattral/ML-AI-Algorithms-from-scratch/README.md

     └── Variational Inference
 ```

+## Design Philosophy

+Across all implementations, the following principles are applied:

+- Prefer explicit loops over vectorized one-liners when it improves clarity
+- Separate model logic, loss computation, and parameter updates
+- Avoid high-level ML libraries to expose core mechanics
+- Keep implementations concise and inspectable

+Many design choices intentionally trade performance for readability.

+---

 ## What to Expect

 Are you eager to grasp the core concepts of these cutting-edge technologies?
 Look no further!
 In this repository, we've meticulously crafted implementations of fundamental algorithms from scratch, accompanied by detailed explanations and documentation.
 Our mission is to empower learners by providing hands-on experience in building these algorithms, fostering a deeper understanding of the underlying principles.

+---

+## How to Learn Effectively With This Repository

+To get the most value from this repository:

+1. Read the code line-by-line
+2. Add print statements or visualizations
+3. Modify hyperparameters and observe behavior
+4. Re-implement the same algorithm in a different style
+5. Compare similar algorithms across folders

+This repository is meant to be **actively explored**, not passively read.

+---

 ## Why Learn From Scratch?